kyupad/kyupad-frontend/SECURITY.md

 ## Contact

-If you have any questions regarding this security policy, please contact us at [hi@duongnamtruong.com](mailto:hi@duongnamtruong.com).
+If you have any questions regarding this security policy, please contact us at [noahduong@kyupad.xyz](mailto:noahduong@kyupad.xyz).

 Thank you for helping to keep our project secure.